-In the first six months of 2018, the e-commerce giant added 9,700 employees to its global workforce, which is less than the average monthly growth of 2017.
+In the first nine months of 2018, the e-commerce giant added 47,000 employees to its global workforce, which is less than the average quarterly growth of 2017 but still quite substantial.
 Amazon

 is only the second U.S company to employ more than half a million people, but it will have a hard time grabbing the number 1 spot anytime soon: Walmart

 people around the world.